 • Credit card required.
 You must enter payment information to start the trial.
 There’s no credit-card-free option.

-• The clock starts when your first job goes live.
-The trial period doesn't begin at account creation - it begins when you actually post a role.
+• Your trial clock starts when the first job goes live.
+The trial period doesn’t begin at account creation - it begins when you actually post a role.
 Plan accordingly.

 • Auto-conversion to paid plan.
 If you don’t cancel before the trial ends, your account automatically converts to a paid subscription.
 You must cancel through the dashboard - there’s no reminder email before the charge hits.